ishaan-sangwan/pacman/README.md

 ------------------------------------------

 <h1> TO DO </h1>
-make the ghost move automatically in random direction fix the ghost getting stuck after sometime
+make the ghost move automatically in random direction<br>
+fix the ghost getting stuck after sometime